-Elmgreen & Dragset’s Queer Bar wins Wallpaper* Design Award
+Elmgreen & Dragset’s Queer Bar celebrates social spontaneity

-Were it not for the gleaming beer taps, Elmgreen & Dragset’s ovoid Queer Bar/Powerless Structures, Fig. 221 (which has just won Best Watering Hole in the Wallpaper* Design Awards) could have been a minimalist monument, its sterile Corian surfaces evoking a clinic rather than a seedy drinking den.
+Were it not for the gleaming beer taps, Elmgreen & Dragset’s ovoid Queer Bar/Powerless Structures, Fig. 221 (which won the title of Best Watering Hole in the 2019 Wallpaper* Design Awards) could have been a minimalist monument, its sterile Corian surfaces evoking a clinic rather than a seedy drinking den.

-The humour, of course, lies in its inside-out configuration; the black stools are trapped in its core, which the viewer is unable to access.
-As in the artists’ earlier work – whether a diving board bisected by a window, a pair of pissoirs encased in glass, or a series of inoperable doors – the denial of function transforms a mundane item into a catalyst for contemplation.
+The humour, of course, lies in the piece’s inside-out configuration; the black stools are trapped in its core, which the viewer is unable to access.
+As in the Berlin-based artists’ earlier work – whether a diving board bisected by a window, a pair of pissoirs encased in glass, or a series of inoperable doors – the denial of function transforms an otherwise mundane item into a catalyst for contemplation.

-Created two decades after the original Queer Bar/Powerless Structures, Fig. 21, the new work speaks not so much to LGBT disenfranchisement but rather bygone pleasures.
+Created for the artists’ 2018 solo show at Galerie Perrotin in Paris – two decades after its contrastingly square precursor, the original Queer Bar/Powerless Structures, Fig. 21 – the work speaks not so much to LGBT disenfranchisement but rather bygone pleasures.
 Specifically, it bemoans the fading ritual of meeting new friends or lovers at a bar, at a time when social media has all but driven in-person introductions into extinction.

-As originally featured in the February 2019 issue of Wallpaper* (W*239)
+A version of this article originally featured in the February 2019 issue of Wallpaper* (W*239); subscribe today.

 For more from Elmgreen & Dragset, see TF Chan’s interview with the artists on the occasion of the opening of their ongoing exhibition, ‘Useless Bodies?’, which can be seen at Fondazione Prada in Milan until 22 August 2022.